Breakdown voltage: Solids

 Breakdown voltage is a characteristic of an insulator that defines the maximum voltage difference that can be applied across the material before the insulator conducts.
 In solid insulating materials, this usually creates a weakened path within the material by creating permanent molecular or physical changes by the sudden current.
 Within rarefied gases found in certain types of lamps, breakdown voltage is also sometimes called the striking voltage.

 The breakdown voltage of a material is not a definite value because it is a form of failure and there is a statistical probability whether the material will fail at a given voltage.
 When a value is given it is usually the mean breakdown voltage of a large sample.
 Another term is withstand voltage, where the probability of failure at a given voltage is so low it is considered, when designing insulation, that the material will not fail at this voltage.

 Two different breakdown voltage measurements of a material are the AC and impulse breakdown voltages.
 The AC voltage is the line frequency of the mains.
 The impulse breakdown voltage is simulating lightning strikes, and usually uses a 1.2 microsecond rise for the wave to reach 90% amplitude, then drops back down to 50% amplitude after 50 microseconds.

 Two technical standards governing performing these tests are ASTM D1816 and ASTM D3300 published by ASTM.

 Gases and vacuum

-In standard conditions at atmospheric pressure, air serves as an excellent insulator, requiring the application of a significant voltage of 3.0 kV/mm before breaking down (e.g., lightning, or sparking across plates of a capacitor, or the electrodes of a spark plug).
-In partial vacuum, this breakdown potential may decrease to an extent that two uninsulated surfaces with different potentials might induce the electrical breakdown of the surrounding gas.
+In standard conditions at atmospheric pressure, air serves as an excellent insulator, requiring the application of a voltage of 3.0 kV/mm before breaking down (e.g., lightning, or sparking across plates of a capacitor, or the electrodes of a spark plug).
+Using other gases, this breakdown potential may decrease to an extent that two uninsulated surfaces with different potentials might induce the electrical breakdown of the surrounding gas.
 This may damage an apparatus, as a breakdown is analogous to a short circuit.

 In a gas, the breakdown voltage can be determined by Paschen's law.